 Graph technology: the answer for connected analysis

-Graph technology allows to gather and connect customer, transaction, behavior or third party data into a unique data model.
+Graph technology lets you gather and connect customer, transaction, behavior or third party data into a unique data model.
 This is essential to discover fraud attempts that are often hidden beyond layers of deceit.
 For instance, instead of examining credit card transactions over a lapse of time, analysts can query the graph data to investigate how it’s connected to other entities such as IP addresses, customers, devices.

 Visualization in Linkurious of cross-channel data stored as a graph in Neo4j

-To illustrate what fraud detection analysis with Linkurious Enterprise looks like, we created a small dataset with dummy eCommerce data and loaded it into a graph database.
+To illustrate what fraud detection analysis with Linkurious Enterprise looks like, we created a small dataset with dummy data and loaded it into a graph database.
 In the following sections, we explain how anti-fraud teams can leverage Linkurious Enterprise to detect and investigate fraud attempts.

 Setting up alerts to monitor fraud attempts

 As new fraud schemes emerge, the ability to create detection rules on the fly is critical.
 Graph traversal languages, such as Cypher or Gremlin are simple yet complete enough to let analysts imagine new queries that will flag fraudulent behaviors.
-Linkurious Enterprise offers an alert dashboard to generate and monitor different alerts and assess the flagged cases.
+Linkurious Enterprise offers an alert dashboard to generate and monitor different alerts and assess flagged cases.